BryanMwangi/pine/README.md

 We aim to bring Pine to the same level as other popular frameworks.
 Some of the features we plan to add in the future include:

 - Session support and pooling
-- Caching support
-- More middlewares out of the box such as CSRF, Rate Limiting, etc.
+- More middlewares out of the box such as CSRF etc.
+- Improvements to routing
+- Improvements to networking to improve performance from a low level approach
+- Add HTML rendering support
+- Add support for HTTP/3

 <!-- CONTRIBUTING -->